On the Curvature of Regge Metrics: Derivation of the Distributional Riemann Curvature

 so we finally get

-This expression clearly doesn't depend on the particular enumeration $T_j$ we picked, so we will omit the subscript ${}_k$ from now on and remember that although the expression involves codimension-0 and codimension-1 polytopes $T$ and $e$ of which $p$ is a face, the expression is actually independent of the particular choice.
-The only caveat is that the integral needs to be evaluated with the orientation on $p$ such that $E_p$ is positively oriented, and $e$ needs to be chosen so that $E_{p,e}^T$ has an inward-pointing normal vector; otherwise the signs will be wrong.
+The left-hand side of this equation clearly doesn't depend on the particular enumeration $T_j$ we picked, so we will omit the subscript ${}_k$ from now on and remember that although the expression on the right-hand side involves particular codimension-0 and codimension-1 polytopes $T$ and $e$ of which $p$ is a face, the expression is actually independent of the particular choice.
+The only caveat is that the integral needs to be evaluated with the orientation on $p$ induced from $e$, and $e$ needs to be chosen so that the last entry of $E_{p,e}^T$ is an inward-pointing normal vector; otherwise the sign on $\Theta_p$ would need to flip.